iamjones79/soloprojects/README.md

 # soloprojects
-A repo for projects I've done on my own
+A repo for projects that were not collaborative in nature or were used for learning and trying out different skills.